vb-pogribnyi/OpenCircle/Open Circle.md

 ### 1.3 Random transform

-To generate the 'all kinds of open circles', let's rotate and scale what we have.
+To generate the 'all kinds of open circles, let's take what we have, and scale it at a random value.
+And also rotate.
 The operation will be done by matrix multiplication.
 The function responsible for this transform will be accepting the following parameters:

 - x and y coordinates of our circle
 - rotation angle